MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/upstream-sources.md

 #### Use the default view:

-The default view for all newly created feeds is the `@local` view, which contains all the packages published to your feed or saved from upstream sources.
+The default view for all newly created feeds is the `@Local` view, which contains all the packages published to your feed or saved from upstream sources.

-If you want to use other views such as a view for newly released package versions, you can promote your package to the `@release` view and then make that view available for your package consumers.
+If you want to use other views such as a view for newly released package versions, you can promote your package to the `@Release` view and then make that view available for your package consumers.

 #### Construct a package graph: